rohanvaidya45/tennistorch/README.md

 # TennisTorch 🎾

-TennisTorch is an AI-powered tennis analytics platform that provides insights and answers questions about tennis matches and statistics from the Open Era.
+TennisTorch is an AI-powered tennis history answer engine that illuminates insights and answers questions about tennis matches and statistics from the Open Era.
+It intelligently retrieves and cites from every single professional match record from 1968-2024.
 The platform features a beautiful, modern interface with real-time semantic search capabilities.

 ## Features

 - 🤖 AI-powered natural language interface for tennis queries
 - 📊 Comprehensive ATP match data from the Open Era
-- 🔍 Semantic search with citation support
+- 🔍 Semantic search with citation to actual match records
 - 🏆 Detailed tournament and match information
 - 🎾 Surface-specific styling and match context
 - 📜 Query history with quick access to previous searches
+- 🔗 Shareable query URLs that persist across page refreshes
 - ⚡ Real-time updates and responsive design

 ## Tech Stack